 Beethoven’s grave is in Vienna’s central cemetery.
 The white marble tombstone is in the shape of a metronome, a device that was invented during Beethoven’s lifetime to measure the speed music is played at, which he made great use of.

-”The 9th Symphony is a tribute to the triumph of spirit that expresses Beethoven’s whole stormy life; it is a hymn to the sanctity of the human spirit.
+As you may know, Beethoven’s final symphony, the 9th, is the first time in history that voices appear as part of a symphony.
+It’s twice as long as other symphonies written up until that time, lasting a full hour.
+In the finale, he set to music Schiller’s poem Ode to Joy.
+Daisaku Ikeda wrote: ”The 9th Symphony is a tribute to the triumph of spirit that expresses Beethoven’s whole stormy life; it is a hymn to the sanctity of the human spirit.
 Beethoven’s 9th Symphony is the roar of the spirit of that great musical genius, who proclaimed: ‘At the end of suffering, there is joy!”‘ And at the concluding moments of the symphony the words are: ‘Love toward countless millions swelling blows one kiss to all the world!’